owainm713/RFM69HCW-Python-Module/README.md

 The example code also uses RPi.GPIO to set the radio enable and reset pins as well as for hardware (hw) interrupt but any python module that can manipulate the Raspberry Pi's GPIO likely could be used instead.
 The guide lists the functions that would require changes.
+I recommend starting with the txrx_example1.py

 My set up consists of a RaspberryPi3 and PiZero both running Raspbian Jessie.
 I'm currently using the 433MHz RFM radios.
 The 915MHz version should